lawrpunk/Age-Calculator/README.md

 I created an Age Calculator app as part of the [Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q) challenge.
 This app helps users to calculate their age based on their birthdate.

+## Link

+You can see a live demo of the Age Calculator [here](https://lawrpunk.github.io/age-calculator/).

 ## Features

 - Calculates users age based on their birthdate.